-I think it’s probably a common American experience, to grow up thinking that all baked goods come from a box, from the freezer section, or the bakery aisle of the grocery store.
-Perhaps it’s just us folks in our late 30’s and 40’s, but all the kids I grew up with had the same experience.
+I think it’s probably a common American experience to grow up thinking that all baked goods come from a box, the freezer section, or the bakery aisle of the grocery store.

 Someone else did the baking.
 We opened boxes and bags.

-It wasn’t until I went to college that I realized that making baked goods from scratch were better and more importantly, cheaper than the commercial alternatives.
+It wasn’t until I went to college that I realized that making baked goods from scratch was better and more importantly, cheaper than the commercial alternatives.

 That was pretty easy, wasn’t it?
-Check out our favorite recipes to make into mixes:
+Check out our favorite recipes to make into mixes here: